Skip to content

 } str1;

 The struct data type just needs to know its properties.
-We will implement a ‘Property’ struct inside the ‘expressions.rs’ because we will be also using it in other places. it needs to have it’s name and data type.
+We will implement a Property struct inside the expressions.rs, because we will be also using it in other places.
+It needs to know its name and data type.

 ⚠️ Implementation